stevegbrooks/commodify/docs/final_report.md

 The web application was developed using React, a user interface framework developed by Facebook.
 Using the Node package manager, a boilerplate application was set-up via the Node package create-react-app.
 A list of dependencies (required Node modules) for the client is outlined in the json file "commodify/app/client/package.json".
 The professional look-and-feel and responsiveness of the webpage was implemented using Bootstrap, an open-source CSS framework, which contains built-in templates for interface components such as navbars and grid layouts.

 On the backend we used Express and Node to write handlers for requests and to connect the web application with the database, so as to return results from user queries.
+A list of dependencies (required Node modules) for the server is outlined in the json file "commodify/app/server/package.json".

 ### Description of System Architecture